isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/English Drama.md

 </li>
 </ul>
 <h4><strong>Leadership Development:</strong></h4>
-<p>Our executive committee plays a crucial role in shaping the direction
+<p>Our executive committee (EXCO) plays a huge role in shaping the direction
 of the club.
-They enhance their leadership abilities by managing the preparations for upcoming productions and ensuring that tasks are fairly distributed among all members.
-Always ready to assist teachers, instructors, and fellow students, they also take responsibility for maintaining discipline and fostering engagement within the club.</p>
+They enhance their leadership skills by managing the daily CCA sessions and also for the upcoming events and productions.
+They ensure that tasks are fairly distributed among all members of the CCA.
+They are always ready to help teachers, instructors and also students.
+Not only that, they also take responsibility in the discipline of the members in our CCA and ensuring that the members have constant respect, care and appreciation towards the CCA, teachers, instructors and towards their fellow members too.</p>
 <h4><strong>Student Leaders</strong></h4>
 <ul data-tight="true" class="tight">
 <li>